 Desired Skills and Experience:

-- Experience and interest in writing about foreign affairs/policy topics, particularly those related to European and EU public and foreign affairs.
+- Experience and interest in writing about foreign affairs/policy topics, particularly those related to European and EU affairs

-- Willingness to promote the work of your colleagues who will in turn promote your own.
+- Willingness to promote the work of your colleagues who will in turn promote your own work

 Eligibility and Selection:

 - Ideally an early career foreign policy professional or current graduate student in a relevant field